 Application fees can be paid either by Cheque made payable to Cannock Chase District Council, Credit (surcharge applies) or Debit Card, BACS and the planning portal.

-Once we have everything we need, we write to any property sharing a boundary with the application site, including those opposite.
+Once we have everything we need, we write to any property sharing a boundary with the application site.
 We often post a site notice too.

 We consult our councillors and parish council’s (as applicable) on every application.
 For some applications we get advice from experts like Staffordshire County Council Highways or Historic England.
 We have to advertise other applications in the local press.